oustudent1/redwood/README.md

 # redwood
 Materials for OU redwood and vbs courses

-Download training_accounts.txt
+Download training_accounts.txt file

 Paste URL into browser

-Use axssigned account and password.
+Use assigned account and password

 When prompted, change password to J**ava_2024**